Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Abstract

 \section{Abstract}

 The inclusion of cognitive processes, such as perception, learning and memory, are inevitable in mechanistic animal movement modelling.
 Cognition is the unique feature that distinguishes animal movement from mere particle movement in chemistry or physics.
-Hence, it is essential to incorporate such knowledge-based processes into animal movement models.
-We summarize popular deterministic mathematical models derived from first principles and their rigorous analyses.
-Mathematical rules of thumb will be provided to judge the model rationality.
-We will briefly present available mathematical techniques and introduce useful measures of success to compare and contrast the possible outcomes.
-Throughout the review, we propose future mathematical challenges and development in the form of open questions.
-This topic is timely and cutting-edge in applied mathematics with many intriguing directions to be explored.
+Hence, it is essential to incorporate such knowledge-based processes into animal movement models. {Here}, we summarize popular deterministic mathematical models derived from first principles {that begin to incorporate such influences on movement behaviour mechanisms.
+Most generally, these models take the form of nonlocal reaction-diffusion-advection equations, where the nonlocality may appear in the spatial domain, the temporal domain, or both.} Mathematical rules of thumb {are} provided to judge the model rationality, {to aid in model development or interpretation, and to streamline an understanding of the range of difficulty in possible model conceptions}. {To emphasize the importance of biological conclusions drawn from these models, }we briefly present available mathematical techniques and introduce {some existing} ``measures of success" to compare and contrast the possible {predictions and} outcomes. {Throughout the review, we propose numerous open problems relevant to this relatively new area, ranging from precise technical mathematical challenges to broader conceptual challenges at the cross-section between mathematics and ecology.
+This review paper is expected to act as a synthesis of existing efforts while also pushing the boundaries of current modelling perspectives to better understand the influence of cognitive movement mechanisms on movement behaviours and space use outcomes.}